practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 Though, it took me some programming languages to figure this out nonchalantly.

-Now when I test a new programming language, I usually still implement the naive solution first and if it feels not very speedy, I start to look for a string builder or similar concept.
+Now when I test a new programming language, I usually still implement the naive solution first and if it feels not very speedy, I start to look for a string builder or similar concept: [String building](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/50%20-%20string%20building#string-building)

 Often a string builder dramatically improves execution speed but not always!
 I try to remember the language where naive string concatenation was not the major speed bottleneck, but how to store the generated random integer numbers ```x[i]``` effectively!